 - Wondering why you aren’t on a plane right now

 I spent today packing my checked bags (as one does) since I’m moving back to Europe at the end of this month – but I want to go somewhere else before that move.
-As in I haven’t been on the ground for more than a week and I already want to step foot on a plane.
+As in I haven’t been on the ground for more than a week and I already want to be a plane.
 This is really becoming an addiction.

-I can go a few days without flying or seeing an airplane, but a week is torture.
+I can go a few days without flying or looking at an airplane, but a week is torture.
 Even though the last part of my last trip was an absolute pain and a terrible travel experience, I already want to be back in the sky.. problem is that I don’t know where I want to go.
 Like I don’t want to go somewhere for a long time since I want to enjoy Seattle for a while before I leave for “good”, but at the same time I can’t stay here for another month and not go anywhere when I can.
-This is really conflicting.
+This is killing me…

 So how long can you go without flying?
 My limit seems to be one week – maybe two maximum.
 But I have a feeling I will be flying this upcoming week even though I don’t know where, when, why, or what for.
-But the anxiousness of not having any flight planned is killing me.
+But not having any flight planned is really killing me.
+Where should I go?

 Editorial Note: Opinions expressed here are author's alone, not those of any bank, credit card issuer, hotel, airline, or other entity.
 This content has not been reviewed, approved or otherwise endorsed by any of the entities included within the post.